Last Updated on by

-My golf clubs are precious; if I damaged my favorite driver in transit, I would be very unhappy.
-Whether traveling by road or air, my bag needs protection because it is designed to carry clubs, not protect them from travel hazards.
-The best golf travel bag is one which protects but weight and maneuverability are important.
-I am looking to strike the right balance to advise you what to buy.
+Our golf clubs are precious; whether travelling by road or air, they need protection because they were designed to carry clubs, not protect them from travel hazards.
+The best golf travel bag is one which protects but weight and manoeuvrability are important also.
+Our buying guide below looks to strike the right balance between these features.

 We all want value for money, but no purchase should be done on price alone.
-Remember that the reason for buying a golf travel bag is to ensure that when you arrive at your destination, you will find that all your clubs have survived the journey without any damage.
-Imagine going on holiday and finding that a couple of your clubs have been damaged.
-You would face the decision of whether you need to buy new ones to ensure you enjoy your holiday or playing with a couple of clubs short.
-Not the best way to start a golfing holiday, I would suggest.
+Remember that the reason for buying golf travel bags is to ensure that when you arrive at your destination, you will find that all your clubs have survived the journey without any damage.

 Polyester, nylon and vinyl are materials that are commonly used for golf travel bags and that extra padding as well as straps to secure the clubs in place within the bag itself are important to give your clubs the protection they need.